dmateusp/icy-polar-opposites/README.md

 You can look at our data pre-processing and exploring under `/exploration/notebooks`

+## The api

+   * `GET    /gravity/:limit`

+Returns gravity data satisfying query in `q`.
+Example: `/gravity/20?q={"LONG": 42.3333}` to return all gravity information at the longitude 42.3333 (please refer to `MongoDB` query documentation for more)

+   * `GET    /ice/:limit`

+Returns ice data satisfying query in `q`.
+Example: `/ice/100?q={"thickness": {"$gt":20}}` to return all ice information of thickness greater than 20

+NOTE: There is a limit of 100 by default and no pagination for the data queried.

 ### Running your own server, for testing or to contribute :)
 To start the web server:
 * clone the repository